-I think this has to be the tastiest chickpea dish I have ever made, and I cant wait to make it again.
-Slightly spicy with loads of flavour, it makes a fabulous tapas for three or four people.
+I think this Spanish-style chickpea stew with chorizo with sherry dish has to be the tastiest chickpea dish I have ever made, and I can’t wait to make it again.
+Slightly spicy with loads of flavour, it makes fabulous tapas for three or four people.
 I love to serve this with a good dollop of creme fraiche and a few sprigs of fresh coriander.
-It sort of takes the flavours from a smokey Spanish vibe to that of central America and Mexico.
-Scoop it onto slices of toasted baguette which adds crunch and mops up the juices.
+It sort of takes the flavours from a smokey Spanish vibe to that of Central America and Mexico.
+Scoop it onto slices of toasted baguette which adds crunch and mop up the juices.

 Sherry is also having its turn in London restaurants like St John, owned and run by well-known nose-to-tail eating chef Fergus Henderson who refers to dry sherry as leaving the palate ‘almost perfectly clean’ and ‘it’s just one of those things that can give you a ‘lift’ in the day, and we’re all looking for those lifts.’